Application Period: October 1st 2022-December 1st 2022

 GSAG is a professional organization committed to representing graduate students within the American Association of Geographers, and to supporting their advancement in the field of Geography.
-In response to the challenges brought about by COVID-19, and the 2021 AAG Annual Meeting taking place virtually, GSAG has temporarily suspended the annual “GSAG Travel Award.”
+In response to the challenges brought about by COVID-19, and the 2023 AAG Annual Meeting adopting a hybrid approach, GSAG has expanded the annual “GSAG Travel Award.”
 We are excited to provide an alternative award cycle with a broader scope named the “GSAG Research and Support Award.
 Awards will be made in the amount of $250 USD, and applications will be received by the GSAG Awards Committee.
-This award is intended to support graduate students in their research, and your graduate student experience (whether field, university, or home-based).
+This award is intended to support graduate students in their research, and your graduate student experience (whether field, university or home-based).
 Submission of a budget is not required.

-We encourage all graduate students, masters and PhD, to apply.
+We encourage all graduate students, Masters and Ph.D., to apply.
 Preference will be given to those who have not previously received a GSAG award (inclusive of GSAG AAG travel funds), and those who are underrepresented in the field of geography.
-Applicants do not need to attend the 2021 annual AAG conference in order to apply, but must be current members of GSAG.
+Applicants do not need to attend the 2023 annual AAG conference in order to apply but must be current members of GSAG.

 In addition to basic demographic and institutional data, applicants will be expected to answer the following questions in their application: